-- Advance the healthcare community with an objective measurement of required knowledge and skill to ensure accurate documentation, coding and regulatory compliance. - Promote the ethical and appropriate use of health information and its members will ascribe to and conduct themselves in accordance with the Code of Ethics as part of their professional responsibility. - Recognize that quality clinical data is a critical resource and work to assure that diagnoses used in patient records, research and health management are valid, accurate, complete, and timely.
+- Advance the healthcare community with an objective measurement of required knowledge and skill to ensure accurate documentation, coding and regulatory compliance. - Promote the ethical and appropriate use of health information - Enhance the validity, accuracy and completeness of patient records, research and health management by validating the knowledge and skills of home care professionals - Ensure the accuracy of Outcome and Assessment Information Set (OASIS) data.